Will Marquette cover the spread vs. Georgetown? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Marquette is 3-3 against the spread and 7-1 overall when scoring more than 71.6 points.
+- When Marquette totals more than 71.6 points, it is 3-3 against the spread and 7-1 overall.

 Bet on this or any college basketball matchup at BetMGM